 The distributions of the four pillars and the overall composite score show some interesting differences.
-While the average Public Spending Quality index is in the 50 to 60 range, not all of the components reflect this distribution; in particular, the average of the competition score is about 30 points while the transparency and efficiency score averages are all somewhere around 60.
-These differences in average scores as well as further differences in the observed minimum and maximum values in each score are driven by the dispersion of the underlying indicators among regions.
-In other words, the average competition score is very low because the average region's performance is vastly inferior compared to the frontrunner region in terms of bidder number and share of non-local suppliers.
+While the average PSQ index is in the 50-60 range, not all the components reflect this distribution; in particular, the average of the competition score is about 30 points, while the transparency and efficiency score averages are all somewhere around 60.
+These differences in average scores as well as further differences in the observed minimums and maximums in each score are driven by the dispersion of the underlying indicators among regions.
+In other words, the average competition score is very low because the average region's performance is vastly inferior compared with the frontrunner region in terms of bidder number and share of non-local suppliers.
 Hence, each composite indicator is best used in comparative terms with regards to the top performing European region along each dimension, while the underlying individual indicators can be used to understand absolute differences among regions and also to set performance targets directly amenable to policy interventions.

-Following up on previous regional scholarship, we can further confirm that regional quality of government differences matter (Charron et al., 2014): the regional Public Spending Quality indicators display a wide within-country variation21 (Figure B3), even larger than the variance revealed by the three EQI measurements (2010, 2013, and 2017).
-Within-country variation is particularly pronounced in large federal countries like Italy, Germany, and Spain, while there is a surprisingly strong variation within smaller countries like Greece, Bulgaria and Portugal, too.
-Top performing countries like Denmark, Sweden, and Finland are much more diverse within their national boundaries than revealed by the EQI.
-Some countries score markedly differently compared to what other indicators like EQI reveal.
+Following up on previous regional scholarship, we can further confirm that regional quality of government differences matter (Charron et al., 2014): the regional PSQ indicator displays a wide within-country variation 15 (see Figure B3 in Appendix B in the supplemental data online), even larger than the variance revealed by the three EQI measurements (2010, 2013 and 2017).
+Within-country variation is particularly pronounced in large federal countries such as Italy, Germany and Spain, while there is a surprisingly strong variation within smaller countries such as Greece, Bulgaria and Portugal, too.
+Top-performing countries such as Denmark, Sweden and Finland are much more diverse within their national boundaries than revealed by the EQI.
+Some countries score markedly differently compared with what other indicators such as EQI reveal.
 For example, Finland scores close to the EU average rather than the top or Estonia is below EU average.
-The latter low performance is largely due to a particularly weak competition performance (i.e. low number of bidders) but also below EU average score on efficiency and control of corruption.
-Given that EQI focuses on low-level bribery while the Public Spending Quality indicators look at high value contracts and hence high-level policy decisions, the discrepancy is both interesting and plausible22.
-The Public Spending Quality indicators derived from administrative data don't suffer from stickiness of perceptions, hence reveal a larger variation over time than survey-based measures (please note that regions remain largely consistent over time, with 69% of total time series variance on the NUTS2 level explained by regions, the trajectories of the most and least volatile regions can be found in Figures B10 and B11, respectively).
-Worryingly, the Public Spending Quality index shows a steady decline across the EU, in particular in old EU member states (Figure B4).
+The latter low performance is largely due to a particularly weak competition performance (i.e., low number of bidders) but also below EU average score on efficiency and control of corruption.
+Given that EQI focuses on low-level bribery while the public spending quality indicators look at high-value contracts and hence high-level policy decisions, the discrepancy is both interesting and plausible.
+16 The PSQ indicators derived from administrative data do not suffer from stickiness of perceptions, hence they reveal a larger variation over time than survey-based measures (note that regions remain largely consistent over time, with 69% of total time series variance on the NUTS-2 level explained by regions; for the trajectories of the most and least volatile regions, see Figures B10 and B11 in Appendix B in the supplemental data online, respectively).
+Worryingly, the PSQ index shows a steady decline across the EU, in particular in old EU member states (see Figure B4 online).

-A powerful feature of our large-scale administrative dataset is that the quality of public spending can be analysed at an exceptionally granular level such as NUTS3 regions (Figure 1) or even at the municipal level (Bromes et al, 2019).
-This nuanced disaggregation of the Public Spending Quality score yet again reveals considerable within-country variation as well as regional similarities across national borders such as parts of Northern Austria, Southern Czech Republic and Western Slovakia.
+A powerful feature of our large-scale administrative dataset is that the quality of public spending can be analysed at an exceptionally granular level such as NUTS-3 regions (Figure 1) or even at the municipal level (Broms et al., 2019).
+This nuanced disaggregation of the PSQ score yet again reveals considerable within-country variation as well as regional similarities across national borders such as parts of northern Austria, southern Czech Republic and western Slovakia.